jheidel/algemy-solver/README.md

 possible solutions.

-Each empty square in a board is mapped to an integer variable that can either be unset (0 value) or a light source (positive value, mapped from color).
+Each empty square in a board is mapped to an integer variable that can either be unset (zero value) or a light source (positive value, mapped from color).

 We then define 3 categories of constraints on values these variables can take.